Ed.M. in College Student Affairs

 Program Overview

 The Ed.M. in College Student Affairs program at the GSE combines hands-on learning opportunities with rigorous curriculum based on the academic requirements set forth by the Council for the Advancement of Standards in Higher Education.
 It is designed to prepare students for employment at various colleges and universities to fulfill professional positions in areas such as student advising, service learning, residence life, student activities, disability services, cultural centers, and more.
 Students in the program can expect a combination of classroom instruction, project-based learning, field experiences, internships, and individualized instruction.
 The College Student Affairs program at the GSE has also distinguished itself with specific focus on social justice and inclusion, and helps prepare students to meet the needs of our nation’s increasingly diverse student body.
-This program can be completed with full-time or part-time enrollment, varying in the number of total credits required from 33-42 based on experience and employment history.
+This program can be completed with full-time or part-time enrollment, varying in the number of total credits required from 30-39 based on experience and employment history.
 Students in the full-time program are required to hold graduate internships as part of completion of the program.
-Students in the part-time tracks are required to maintain full-time employment in a student affairs (or related) position.
+Students in the part-time executive management track are required to maintain full-time employment in a student affairs (or related) position.

 Program Goals as of 2022-2023